 Collectible Card Game

-- Void is the fifth and Infinity Plus One Element in the Legend of the Five Rings, but amusingly, it's not this trope (it's really more like "spirit," or what have you).
+- Legend of the Five Rings: Void is the fifth "Ring", as well as the most powerful, but amusingly, it's not this trope (it's really more like "spirit," or what have you).
 Instead, we have The Lying Darkness, which empowers assorted ninja and the like in their efforts to steal the names and identities of good guys and bad guys alike.
 The only way to destroy it was to name it via a ritual - once it had a name of its own, it could no longer be the Lying Darkness, since it now had a truth attached to it.

-- The page image is the card Damnation from Magic: The Gathering, but there are plenty of other spells that involve abusing the void.
+- The page image is the card Damnation, but there are plenty of other spells that involve abusing the void.